Storing and manipulating your data.

 • Like in any statistical software, rows should be the cases, and columns should be the variables.

-• First row should include the names.
+• The first row should include the names.

 • Variables with missing names will be named by CogStat as Unnamed: 0, Unnamed: 1, etc.